plsankar/google-authentication-for-wordpress/readme.txt

 == Installation ==

-1. Upload the 'google-authentication-for-wp' folder to the '/wp-content/plugins/' directory or install the plugin through the WordPress plugins screen directly.
+1. Upload the 'secure-login-with-oauth' folder to the '/wp-content/plugins/' directory or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin settings by navigating to the 'Google Authentication' section in your WordPress dashboard.